-After three trips to Walt Disney World, the first for 12 nights, second for 9 nights and the most recent for 10 nights, we have found the perfect 10 day Disney World Itinerary that works for us.
+After three trips to Walt Disney World, second for 9 nights and the most recent for 10 nights, we have found the perfect 10 day Disney World Itinerary that works for us.
 A big part of the holiday for me is the planning stages, something I really enjoy and I fully appreciate planning isn’t for everyone.

 This 10 day Disney World itinerary is based on 10 days at Disney World, staying in a Disney resort, using Disney transport and also utilising the Dining Plan.

 Day 1 – Arrival Day